-Eyeing a year of growth, the Maine Monitor welcomed its third full-time staff member this month.
+Eyeing a year of growth, Pine Tree Watch welcomed its third full-time staff member this month.

 Meg Robbins began work as our first-ever managing editor Feb.
-18 and will oversee the Monitor’s editorial process and network of journalists going forward.
-She joins Executive Director and Publisher Dan Dinsmore and reporter and ProPublica Local Reporting Network Fellow Samantha Hogan in the Maine Monitor office in Augusta.
+18 and will oversee the newsroom’s editorial process and network of journalists going forward.
+She joins Executive Director and Publisher Dan Dinsmore and reporter and ProPublica Local Reporting Network Fellow Samantha Hogan in the newsroom’s office in Augusta.

-In her role as managing editor, Robbins will be responsible for editing and producing each issue of the Monitor while also reporting and writing her own investigative and enterprise stories.
-Her hiring will allow Dinsmore to spend more time focused on organizational growth in his role as Executive Director of the Maine Center for Public Interest Reporting — the 501(c)(3) nonprofit that publishes the Maine Monitor.
+In her role as managing editor, Robbins will be responsible for editing and producing each issue while also reporting and writing her own investigative and enterprise stories.
+Her hiring will allow Dinsmore to spend more time focused on organizational growth in his role as Executive Director of the Maine Center for Public Interest Reporting — the 501(c)(3) nonprofit that publishes the digital media outlet.

-Robbins is no stranger to the Monitor.
+Robbins is no stranger to the newsroom.
 As a reporting fellow for the organization in 2015, she created the award-winning Making Connections database that put state legislators’ sources of income alongside bills they sponsored that year to expose potential conflicts of interest.
-She continued to update this resource in the following years and, among other projects, contributed data reporting to Maine Monitor Co-Founder Naomi Schalit’s Single Parents in Poverty series.
+She continued to update this resource in the following years and, among other projects, contributed data reporting to MCPIR co-founder Naomi Schalit’s Single Parents in Poverty series.